“How did you go bankrupt?” Bill asked.

 “Friends,” said Mike.
 “I had a lot of friends.
 False friends.
 Then I had creditors, too.
 Probably had more creditors than anybody in England.”

 Ernest Hemingway, The Sun Also Rises

 Entrepreneurs and executives with experience in distress situations will truly understand the truth and depth of Ernest Hemingway’s words in 1926.
-Almost a century ago, He captured the nature of a bankruptcy process on different levels.
+Almost a century ago, he captured the nature of a bankruptcy process on different levels.
 It holds true on the factual level, as well – and those with hands-on experience, for the emotional hardship, one goes through, when going down in the economic rollercoaster of a situation of rapid change, where the dynamic of events keeps accelerating and the economic situation of the firm is changing rapidly.